kuzudb/kuzu-blog/src/content/post/2024-04-05-rdf-shacl-and-kuzu.md

 done by specifying Kùzu as a backend in the RDFLib plugin.
 We then demonstrated how SHACL shapes can be used to validate the RDF data, allowing users to create data graphs in RDF that satisfy a set of conditions.
-Kùzu provides a simple and intuitive interface to load, query and visualize RDF graphs, without compromising scalability and performance, because the RDF triples are essentially mapped to into Kùzu's native property graph model.
+Kùzu provides a simple and intuitive interface to load, query and visualize RDF graphs, without compromising scalability and performance, because the RDF triples are essentially mapped to Kùzu's native property graph model.

-Taking this further, users can expand on the demonstrated workflow by creating more complex RDF data models in their domains, define more intricate SHACL shapes, and apply more advanced functionality in RDFLib.
+Taking this further, users can expand on the demonstrated workflow by creating more complex RDF graphs in their domains, define more intricate SHACL shapes, and apply more advanced functionality in RDFLib.
 For example, you can do reasoning over RDF graphs using the [OWL-RL](https://owl-rl.readthedocs.io/en/latest/owlrl.html) implementation available in RDFLib.

 We hope this post has provided a good starting point for users to explore RDF data models, SHACL, and how